-In February 2019, the roof of the Lester B. Pearson Civic Centre partially collapsed destroying much of the 360-seat performing arts theatre, the Nuclear and Mining Museum and several art studio spaces.
-The Civic Centre was the arts and culture hub of the community since the mid 1990s.
+In February 2019, the roof of the Lester B. Pearson Civic Centre partially collapsed destroying much of the 360-seat performing arts theatre, the Nuclear and Mining Museum, and several art studio spaces.
+The Civic Centre had been the arts and culture hub of the community since the mid 1990s.

 But, Elliot Lake is no stranger to adversity.
 Staff and volunteers mobilized resources in response to the collapse and have rebounded in several areas.
 Various art and culture spaces have relocated, while planning is ongoing for a temporary home for the archives and museum space.